 - Frequent lapses in short-term memory

 Dementia is often a progressive disease.
 Progressive diseases get worse over time, especially without treatment.
 Therefore, it’s always best to catch dementia as early as possible; early treatment can slow dementia down by years in some cases.

 Many people with early stage dementia are afraid to tell anyone that they are having a problem.
 But it’s crucial not to hide dementia symptoms.
 The sooner dementia is caught and treated, the better a dementia sufferer will do.
 It is important to get help as soon as you can if you or a loved one are noticing any of the problems listed above.

 Over time, most folks with dementia will need help to care for themselves.
 For a while, this can happen at home.
 However, in most cases, dementia will eventually require skilled care.

-Are you caring for a loved one with dementia and wondering if memory care is the right choice?
-Click here now to learn more about memory care at New Haven Assisted Living and see how we can help you provide the best care available.
+Are you caring for a loved one with dementia and wondering if dementia care is the right choice?
+Click here now to learn more about dementia care at New Haven Assisted Living and see how we can help you provide the best care available.